Wjiahui22/whisper_audio_project/README.md

-project_name: Whisper Audio Transcription & Keyword Extraction
+project: Whisper Audio Transcription & Keyword Extraction

-description: >
+description:
   This project uses OpenAI Whisper to transcribe .wav audio files and extract key information such as colors, brands/items, and durations using Regex and word2number.
   A sample audio file (stroller.wav) is included for testing.